-B. Demonstrating Your Expertise.
+- B. Demonstrating Your Expertise.
 Knowledge of current events in Washington is also another way for advisors to distinguish themselves and demonstrate expertise in the 401(k) plan market.
-When discussing such current events with plan sponsors, remember that the Administration is focusing on 3 core areas: conflicts of interest, default investments (target date funds), and lifetime income options (whose rulemaking is still in its infancy)

-C. Prepare Your Clients.
+When discussing such current events with plan sponsors, remember that the Administration is focusing on these 4 core areas: fiduciary status, fees and conflicts of interest, default investments (target date funds), and lifetime income options. - C. Prepare Your Clients.
 In light of the Obama Administration's success in getting its proposed health care reform made into law, many practitioners realize that there is a very good chance that the Administration's retirement initiatives will also pass, especially since these retirement initiatives are primarily in the form of agency regulations (and will not be subject to a vote or the threat of filibuster in Congress).
 Unfortunately, nobody likes transitioning to new rules, new agreements, new forms and new fiduciary procedures.
 It is important to keep plan clients aware that change is coming down the road and prepare them for what's coming down the road, so that they won't be surprised or disappointed that they weren't better informed when the changes are actually mandated.

-D. Best Practices.
+- D. Best Practices.
 Of course, the best type of client messaging when it comes to regulatory change, is that you are "ahead of the curve" and that your services have already taken Washington's concerns and policy objectives into account.
-You may wish to consider adopting the following "best practices" to address the same concerns that the regulators are trying to tackle.

-1. Facilitate Client's Prudent Review of Target Date Funds.
-Although the Administration has not proposed any specific regulations concerning the required disclosures for target date funds, it is clear that they are concerned that plan sponsors are not evaluating them properly.
+You may wish to consider adopting the following "best practices" to address the same concerns that the regulators are trying to tackle. - 1.
+Facilitate Client's Prudent Review of Target Date Funds.
+Although the Administration has not yet proposed any specific regulations concerning the required disclosures for target date funds, it is clear that they are concerned that plan sponsors are not evaluating them properly.
 Advisors can help plan sponsors (i) understand their "fund of funds" structure and related fees, (ii) evaluate the glide path and the quality of the underlying funds, and (iii) assess the target date fund's overall investment risks.
 Plan sponsors need to pay particular attention to the expected volatility and equity/fixed income mix of target date funds intended for participants who are already in or nearing retirement (e.g., 2010).
-Advisors should also encourage the plan sponsor to provide appropriate education about the target date funds to participants, including basic information about the glide path and potential volatility.
+Advisors should also encourage the plan sponsor to provide appropriate education about the target date funds to participants, including basic information about the glide path and potential volatility. - 2.
+Help Plan Sponsors Evaluate "Hidden" Fees.
+Plan sponsors have a duty to ensure fees paid from the plan are reasonable, but they need assistance, especially when it comes to evaluating indirect compensation and revenue sharing.
+An advisor might feel uncomfortable helping a plan client identify and evaluate so-called hidden compensation, out of fear that the plan sponsor might conclude that the total fee is excessive.
+However, it is important for the plan client to bear in mind that all fees must be considered in light of the quality of services provided, and the DOL has made it clear that no fiduciary decision should ever be made based on fees alone.